lucy-cook/Laplace-Visualizer/README.md

 # Laplace Equation Visualizer

-This is an interactive Streamlit web app for solving and visualizing the **2D Laplace equation** with customizable boundary conditions.
+This is an interactive Streamlit web app for solving and visualizing the 2D Laplace equation with customizable boundary conditions.

-This project is designed for physics and engineering students to explore how electrostatic potentials and fields arise, while also learning about the computational methods behind numerical solutions.
+This project is designed for physics students to explore how electrostatic potentials and fields arise, while also learning about the computational methods behind numerical solutions.

-You can either run it locally or try it via URL in your browser — no installation needed!
+You can either run it locally or try it via URL in your browser — no installation needed :)

 ---

 ## About

-This project helps students develop intuition for how **electrostatic potentials and fields** emerge from solving **Laplace’s equation**.
+This project helps students develop intuition for how electrostatic potentials and fields emerge from solving Laplace’s equation.

 The app shows how boundary conditions shape the potential and field lines, making it easier to connect theory with visualization, building intuition.
-At the same time, it keeps a strong focus on **computational physics concepts**:
+At the same time, it keeps a strong focus on computational physics concepts:

 - Gauss–Seidel iteration with Successive Over-Relaxation (SOR)
 - Effects of grid resolution and discretization error
 - How tolerance choices influence convergence
 - Connections between numerical methods and physical interpretation

-In other words, the app is both a **learning tool for physics intuition** and a **gentle introduction to computational methods** commonly used in scientific computing.
+In other words, the app is both a learning tool for physics intuition and a gentle introduction to computational methods commonly used in scientific computing.

 ---